Nachiketa-A/EKS-COMPLETE/Step 2.md

-# Step2.
+# Step 2.
 Installation and Configuration of AWS CLI, Kubectl, Eksctl

 After connecting to your EC2 instance using MobaXterm, you can execute the following commands to update the package lists, install AWS CLI, and configure it.
 Here's a detailed step-by-step guide: